-Since you’re here, we assume you’re considering contacting a personal injury lawyer in Chino about a potential claim.
+Since you’re here, we assume you’re considering contacting a personal injury lawyer in Southern California about a potential claim.
 If that’s true, there are a few things you should know about our firm:

 - Our firm takes most personal injury cases on a contingency basis, which means that you don’t pay any attorney’s fees, unless we win compensation for you.